 APPLICATION AND REGISTRATION

-Prospective competitors can register anytime during the timeframe of the competition unless all main and bonus missions have been completed.
-It is mandatory to register and await positive confirmation before making any attempt to the main mission and/or bonus missions and hence before claiming any prize.
-Late registrations posterior to a team’s mission start will not be considered.
+Prospective Competitors can register anytime during the timeframe of the Competition unless all main and bonus missions have been fully completed.
+It is recommended to register and await positive confirmation before making any attempt to the main mission and/or bonus missions.
+Late registrations posterior to a team’s mission start are strongly discouraged, but may be considered in accordance with Section 4 of the “Application Form” document, at the sole and final discretion of the Organizers.

-The application process involves the following steps:
+The application process will commonly involve the following steps:

 all prospective Team members familiarize themselves with the Challenge goals and Guidelines;